Prozi/oneforall/README.md

 ```
 $ jest --verbose --silent
- PASS  src/component.spec.ts (6.029 s)
+ PASS  src/component.spec.ts (5.432 s)
   GIVEN Component
-    ✓ THEN update publishes update$ (4 ms)
+    ✓ THEN update publishes update$ (3 ms)
     ✓ THEN destroy publishes destroy$ (1 ms)

- PASS  src/state-machine.spec.ts (6.397 s)
+ PASS  src/state-machine.spec.ts (5.507 s)
   GIVEN StateMachine
-    ✓ THEN you can set validators (3 ms)
+    ✓ THEN you can set validators (2 ms)
     ✓ THEN you can't change state to invalid state (2 ms)
     ✓ THEN you can change state to valid state (1 ms)

- PASS  src/container.spec.ts (7.438 s)
+ PASS  src/sprite.spec.ts (6.322 s)
-  GIVEN Container
+  GIVEN Sprite
     ✓ THEN update propagates x/y changes (4 ms)
     ✓ THEN destroy works (1 ms)

+ PASS  src/scene.spec.ts (6.497 s)
+  GIVEN Scene
+    ✓ THEN it works (13 ms)
+    ✓ THEN it can have children (1 ms)
+    ✓ THEN scene propagates update to gameobject to component (2 ms)

+ PASS  src/scene-base.spec.ts (6.576 s)
+  GIVEN SceneBase
+    ✓ THEN it works (2 ms)
+    ✓ THEN it can have children (1 ms)
+    ✓ THEN scene propagates update to gameobject to component (2 ms)

- PASS  src/sprite.spec.ts (7.693 s)
+ PASS  src/container.spec.ts (6.723 s)
-  GIVEN Sprite
+  GIVEN Container
-    ✓ THEN update propagates x/y changes (5 ms)
+    ✓ THEN update propagates x/y changes (3 ms)
-    ✓ THEN destroy works (1 ms)
+    ✓ THEN destroy works (5 ms)

- PASS  src/resources.spec.ts (7.671 s)
+ PASS  src/index.spec.ts (6.678 s)
+  GIVEN index.ts
+    ✓ THEN basic imports work (3 ms)

+ PASS  src/application.spec.ts
-  GIVEN Resources
+  GIVEN Application
-    ✓ THEN it silently fails and proceeds (19 ms)
+    ✓ THEN it works (12 ms)

- PASS  src/polygon-body.spec.ts (7.732 s)
+ PASS  src/polygon-body.spec.ts (6.791 s)
   GIVEN PolygonBody
-    ✓ THEN update propagates x/y changes (4 ms)
+    ✓ THEN update propagates x/y changes (3 ms)

- PASS  src/application.spec.ts (7.742 s)
-  GIVEN Application
-    ✓ THEN it works (15 ms)

- PASS  src/index.spec.ts
-  GIVEN index.ts
-    ✓ THEN basic imports work (2 ms)

- PASS  src/prefab.spec.ts (7.706 s)
-  GIVEN Prefab
-    ✓ THEN can be instantiated (4 ms)
-    ✓ THEN can create 100 instances (14 ms)

- PASS  src/circle-body.spec.ts (7.886 s)
+ PASS  src/circle-body.spec.ts (6.814 s)
   GIVEN CircleBody
     ✓ THEN it has set property radius (2 ms)
     ✓ THEN it can't have zero radius (6 ms)
     ✓ THEN update propagates x/y changes

+ PASS  src/resources.spec.ts
+  GIVEN Resources
+    ✓ THEN it silently fails and proceeds (14 ms)

+ PASS  src/prefab.spec.ts (6.896 s)
+  GIVEN Prefab
+    ✓ THEN can be instantiated (3 ms)
+    ✓ THEN can create 100 instances (13 ms)

- PASS  src/game-object.spec.ts (7.923 s)
+ PASS  src/game-object.spec.ts (6.997 s)
   GIVEN GameObject
-    ✓ THEN you can add component (2 ms)
+    ✓ THEN you can add component (3 ms)
-    ✓ THEN update propagates to components (1 ms)
+    ✓ THEN update propagates to components (2 ms)
     ✓ THEN you can remove component (1 ms)
     ✓ THEN destroy removes component
-    ✓ THEN you can get component by name (1 ms)
+    ✓ THEN you can get component by name
-    ✓ THEN you can get components by name
+    ✓ THEN you can get components by name (1 ms)
-    ✓ THEN you can destroy 1000 bodies without problem (63 ms)
+    ✓ THEN you can destroy 1000 bodies without problem (58 ms)

- PASS  src/scene.spec.ts (7.928 s)
-  GIVEN Scene
-    ✓ THEN it works (9 ms)
-    ✓ THEN it can have children (1 ms)
-    ✓ THEN scene propagates update to gameobject to component (1 ms)

 A worker process has failed to exit gracefully and has been force exited.
 This is likely caused by tests leaking due to improper teardown.
 Try running with --detectOpenHandles to find leaks.
+Active timers can also cause this, ensure that .unref() was called on them.
-Test Suites: 12 passed, 12 total
+Test Suites: 13 passed, 13 total
-Tests:       28 passed, 28 total
+Tests:       31 passed, 31 total
 Snapshots:   0 total
-Time:        8.986 s, estimated 9 s
+Time:        7.892 s, estimated 8 s
 ```

 ```